Manual handling: a leading cause of injuries at work

 What should I do if I suffer a manual handling injury at work?

 If you have been injured at work as a result of manual handling, it is always advisable to report your symptoms to your employer who may be able to offer you lighter or amended duties.
-You should use mechanical aids where available or get help to lift or carry heavy loads.
+You should use mechanical aids where available or get help lifting or carrying heavy loads.

 Where possible, it is a good idea to organise the work area to reduce the amount of bending, twisting and stretching required when undertaking manual handling tasks and remember to take frequent breaks from any repetitive jobs.